maoyuanli/careerhub/README.md

 In command line, enter "python extract.py" to activate the app.

-In the pop-up window, type in the job key words to search, i.e. "python developer".
+In the pop-up window, type in the job key words to search, e.g. "python developer".

 Web crawler graps the data from public resource and dumps at "resources/crawled_jd.json".